AnkitBarik/planetMagFields/README.md

 ## Using `PYTHONPATH`

-Download the package from the `GitHub repository <https://github.com/AnkitBarik/planetMagFields>` and it to `PYTHONPATH`:
+Download the package from the GitHub repository and add it to `PYTHONPATH`:

 ```bash